dnbaumgartner/XPilotView/README.md

 Other useful information can be found in the Amazon questions section: https://www.amazon.com/MPU6050-Bluetooth-Accelerometer-Gyroscope-Four-rotor/dp/B018NNAZW8#Ask

 The following instructions are for the Android app.
-Other platform version have not been tried.

 1) Install the MiniIMUEn.apk in your Android phone.
 This app will be listed in your app matrix as "Billiard".
 1) Plug the USB connector into the host computer.